Why NAD+?

 What is NAD+

-Our NAD+ levels drop by up to 50% by the time we reach middle age
+Our NAD+ levels drop by up to 50% by the time we reach middle age, and declining NAD+ levels are associated with the changes that occur with aging, including cognitive decline, muscle loss, and metabolic diseases.

-In the last few years, NAD+ has gained popularity as a treatment for general wellness and potentially slowing down the physical effects of aging.
+In recent years, NAD+ has gained popularity as a treatment for overall wellness and potentially slowing down the physical effects of aging.

 Can NAD+ Really Reverse Aging?
 What Animal and Human Studies Say